1. Trade Hub Knowledge Base

 The £135 limit applies to the value of a total consignment that is imported, not the separate value of individual items that are in a consignment.
 Also note that these new rules do not apply to excise goods or to non-commercial goods, such as gifts.

-The only exception to the above rule is where the sale is a business-to-business sale and the UK customer has provided the EU supplier with their UK VAT registration number.
-In this case, the reverse charge will apply and the UK based business customer will be responsible for accounting for any VAT due on their UK VAT return.
+The only exception to the above rule is where the sale is a business-to-business sale, and the UK customer has provided the EU supplier with their UK VAT registration number.
+In this case, the reverse charge will apply, and the UK based business customer will be responsible for accounting for any VAT due on their UK VAT return.

 Below is a flow chart to help a supplier understand what VAT rules to apply: